-- as a result of an accident caused otherwise than by the negligence of that person, - and that the occupier of the premises, if any, from which that emission or act occurred took all reasonable precautions to prevent that emission or act; and - (b) as soon as was reasonably practicable after that emission or act that person notified particulars thereof in writing to the CEO. - Subject to section 58 and subsection (2), it shall be a defence to (1AA) proceedings for an offence under section 49A(2) or (3) if the person charged with the offence proves that - the waste was discharged or abandoned - for the purpose of preventing danger to human life or health or irreversible damage to a significant proportion of the environment; or - (ii) as a result of an accident caused otherwise than by the negligence of that person;
+- (b) as soon as was reasonably practicable after that emission or act that person notified particulars thereof in writing to the CEO. - (1AA) Subject to section 58 and subsection (2), it shall be a defence to proceedings for an offence under section 49A(2) or (3) if the person charged with the offence proves that - (a) the waste was discharged or abandoned - (i) for the purpose of preventing danger to human life or health or irreversible damage to a significant proportion of the environment; or - (ii) as a result of an accident caused otherwise than by the negligence of that person; - and - (b) as soon as was reasonably practicable after the waste was discharged or abandoned that person notified particulars of the discharge or abandonment in writing to the CEO.

-- as soon as was reasonably practicable after the waste (b) was discharged or abandoned that person notified particulars of the discharge or abandonment in writing to the CEO. - (1a) Subject to subsection (2), it shall be a defence to proceedings for a Tier 1 offence if the person charged with that offence proves that - the person took reasonable precautions and exercised (a) due diligence to prevent the commission of the offence; and - as soon as was reasonably practicable after the (b) occurrence that gave rise to the charge the person notified particulars of the occurrence in writing to the CEO.

-- The defence referred to in subsection (1), (1AA) or (1a) is not (2) available to a person unless he notifies the CEO of his intention to rely on that defence within 21 days after the day on which - the relevant summons is served on him: or - if no summons is served on him in respect of the (b) relevant offence, he is informed of the place and time at which he is alleged to have committed that offence and of the nature of that offence.
+- (1a) Subject to subsection (2), it shall be a defence to proceedings for a Tier 1 offence if the person charged with that offence proves that - - (a) the person took reasonable precautions and exercised due diligence to prevent the commission of the offence; and - (b) as soon as was reasonably practicable after the occurrence that gave rise to the charge the person notified particulars of the occurrence in writing to the CEO. - (2) The defence referred to in subsection (1), (1AA) or (1a) is not available to a person unless he notifies the CEO of his intention to rely on that defence within 21 days after the day on which - (a) the relevant summons is served on him; or - (b) if no summons is served on him in respect of the relevant offence, he is informed of the place and time at which he is alleged to have committed that offence and of the nature of that offence.